jwieditz/SuperMPLE/README.md

 This project includes an R package containing an algorithm to compute an maximum pseudo-likelihood estimator for the superposition of a Strauss process (possibly with hard core) and a Poisson process.

-This repository is supplementary to Wieditz, J., Pokern, Y., Schuhmacher, D., Huckemann, S. (2021+).
-Separating Point Patterns for Fingerprints.
-Submitted to GSI 2021.
+This repository is supplementary to Wieditz, J. (2021).
+Characteristic and necessary minutiae in fingerprints.
+Dissertation.

 # The SuperMPLE package